 published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

-Here is a brief but informative
+Here is a brief but

-eponymously named law that governs the relationships between current flow and a magnetic
+discovery of the eponymously named law that governs the relationships between current

-generate a magnetic field, but only a time-varying magnetic
+time-varying current will generate a magnetic field, but only a time-varying magnetic

 field can generate a current flow.
 In less than a week after witnessing

 Christian Ørsted's demonstration of a current-carrying wire influencing a compass